NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-The __new__ operator can be used with any object.
+The __new__ expression can be used with any object.
 In particular, we can use it to create an array dynamically
 ```cpp
 int main(){
     const int n=8;